SalasD93/salas-diana.github.io/README.md

-# SalasD93.github.io
+# salas-diana.github.io
 This is my personal portfolio.

-I created this portfolio for a homework assignment for UM Online Coding Bootcamp.
+I created this portfolio to showcase my aspirations and qualifications.
-The objective was to use HTML, CSS, Flexbox, and Media Queries to create a personal portfolio in which potential employers can view samples of my completed work.
+I used HTML, CSS, Flexbox, and Media Queries to create this personal portfolio for potential employers to view samples of my completed works.

 ## ACCEPTANCE CRITERIA: